By Sarah Watson, forager

 Try my tasty three-cornered leek guacamole – recipe below.

-Discover more about identifying and cooking with wild herbs and flowers on a Wild Feast foraging & cookery course> book here.
-Get more wild food tips and updates on courses on Facebook and sign up for my e-newsletter for wild food recipes direct to your inbox (option to unsubscribe at any time).
+Discover more about identifying and cooking with wild edibles on a Wild Feast foraging & wild food course.
+Get wild food and drink tips and updates on course dates on Facebook, or sign up for my e-newsletter for tips and recipes direct to your inbox.

 Three-cornered Leek Guacamole